justeattakeaway/pie/.changeset/thirty-carrots-heal.md

 "pie-docs": patch
 ---

-[Changed] - solidify foundations page ordering
+[Fixed] - Conflict in ordering of pages in Foundations section